AnthonyZJiang/Microsoft-Reward-Chrome-Ext/README.md

 - Notifying user about other quests

 ### Not working
-#### These are not likely going to work because it is MS's intention to prevent clicking or xhr bots.

 - Shop to earn quest (URL clicking)
 - Quiz quest
 - Url quest (hot word search quest, 10 points per quest)

+*These are unlikely fixable because Microsoft enables some kind of checks on their server to prevent clicking or xhr bots.

 ---